asmallwebfirm/lang_dropdown_remind/README.txt

    the reminder limit above 0 (for example 3).

-At this point, you should see the reminder message on pages with translated content when the language switcher dropdown is shown and there is a mismatch between page language and browser preference.
+At this point, you should see the reminder message on pages with translated content when your language switching mechanism is shown and there is a mismatch between page language and browser preference.

 ---------------------------------------